abiolaalalade/ACM-Research-coding-challenge-22F/README.md

 - Selected random colors to add to each bar
 - Created the x and y-axis and labeled them as Make and Prices
 - Set the font size to 12
-- A bar graph with various colors and and information was created

 [![Bar-Graph-Make-Vs-Price.png](https://i.postimg.cc/B69fT7Z6/Bar-Graph-Make-Vs-Price.png)](https://postimg.cc/nskWZkDb)